directorBae/pca9635_rpi_lib/readme.md

 Copyright (c) 2019 Wade Ryan

+## Advantages

+1) Designed for LED’s.
+No resitor required for Ultra bright LED.
+2) Each individual LED brightness can be set via PWM settings
+3) PWM output can be used with LN298
+4) Comes in very compact TSSOP28 package

+## Disadvantages

+1) No DIP package; Currently only comes in TSSOP28 package
+2) More complex than mcp23017
+3) No CLI (yet)
+4) Not for use with individually Addressable LED's

 ## Requirements
 On your Raspberry Pi, please use the raspi-config program to enable the I2C interface.